hdowens/projeul_sols/README.md

 https://projecteuler.net/archives

 ## Why do this?
-I knew I was interested in mathematical side of the industry, so after researched for a while I came across project euler.
+I knew I was interested in mathematical side of the industry, so after researching for projects for a while I came across project euler.
 I challenged myself to do the first few puzzles, and it went from there.
 It has taught me a lot about python, and mathematical coding.

 **q1** - fizzbuzz